Dear Families,

 Star of the Week Awards

-Fawns Class – Mollie for always being respectful and polite to others.
+Fawns Class – Isabelle for always showing kindness to others.

 Congratulations to you all – we are very proud of you for showing kindness, determination and ambition.